beny23/myblog/content/posts/crypto_when_will_the_madness_stop.md

 # Bitcoin

-Over the last 12 years, it is hard to have lived and not get notice an article about the poster child of
+Over the last 12 years, it is hard to have lived and not notice the poster child of
 blockchains: Bitcoin.
 First emerging in 2009, it promised a revolutionary way to think about currency.
 Instead of trusting a central bank, you could just record all transactions in a distributed ledger.
 Everything would be public, open transparent to all.
 Surely it was only a matter of time before governments would have to recognise that